voxpupuli/puppet-ldapquery/README.md

 ### In manifest

-The `ldapquery` function is simple.
-Just passing an `rfc4515` search filter will return the results of the query in list form.
+Simply passing an `rfc4515` search filter string to `ldapquery()` will return the results of the query in list form.
 Optionally, a list of attributes of which to return the values may also be passed.

 Consider the following manifest.